-A super, well-organized start at the lovely Queen Elizabeth Park, with the usual corals based on expected finishing times.
+A super, well-organized start at the beautiful Queen Elizabeth Park, with the natural corals based on expected finishing times.
 A little incline and then onto Cambie for a lovely long downhill to cross the Cambie bridge into the city.
-Snow capped mountains were the sight ahead – such an amazing view and of course nice to be running relatively easily downhill.
+I could see snow capped mountains right ahead – such a fantastic view and, of course, it is good to be running relatively downhill.

 Back to the actual running, as always with a downhill start – especially one this long, it is so important not to go out too fast but oh so very easy to do.
-Due to my Ironman training schedule, I had decided to do this as a training race, so not at full out race pace, but more of a tempo/run by feel pace, after a fairly hard week of training.
+Due to my Ironman training schedule, I had decided to do this as a training race, so not at full out race pace, but more of a tempo/run by feel speed, after a somewhat hard week of practice.

-Sometimes, it’s good not to be ruled by the watch so bar checking my first kilometre – to make sure I wasn’t going too fast – I only checked once again at half way and then at the finish line.
-If I was trying to beat a particular time, I would have checked at a kilometre to go – but the overall time wasn’t super important, so I didn’t check.
-Good to know the body clock still works well and as I discovered looking at the stats later, it does indeed.
+Sometimes, it’s good not to be ruled by the watch so bar checking my first kilometre – to make sure I wasn’t going too fast – I only checked once again at halfway and then at the finish line.
+If I were trying to beat a particular time, I would have checked at a kilometre to go – but the overall time wasn’t super important, so I didn’t check.
+It is good to know the body clock still works well and as I discovered looking at the stats later, it does indeed.

-It’s always great to see so many spectators and friends out on the course – especially as this race starts at 7 am!
-I loved running through Chinatown and Yaletown; it was fun to hear the many musicians and bands along the route, then along Beach Avenue and into Stanley Park, with more great scenery along the way.
+It’s always great to see so many spectators and friends out on the course.
+Especially as this race starts at 7 am!
+I loved running through Chinatown and Yaletown; it was fun to hear the many musicians and bands along the route.
+Then, I ran along Beach Avenue and into Stanley Park, with more great scenery along the way.

-A late spring saw us running through the cherry blossoms and lots of beautiful flowers were to be seen on route.
+A late spring saw us running through the cherry blossoms.
+I could see lots of beautiful flowers on the route.
 A few more hills in the second half to keep you working hard to get to that finish line.

-I managed a negative split, which I am very happy about (almost even but good on a course like this, which certainly has a lot of downhill in the first half) as I never manage to negative split.
-Okay – it should be easier when you are training, but I can tell you I was working very hard in those last 6k!
+I managed a negative split, which I am excited about (almost even but good on a course like this, which certainly has a lot of downhill in the first half) as I never manage to negative split.
+Okay – it should be easier when you are training.
+But I can tell you I was working very hard on those last 6k!

-Certainly, a slower start made these a little easier and it is always great to be passing people later in the race – good for the confidence, for sure.
-However, I did get passed by a couple of people on the finishing straight – must work on that finish line kick!
+Certainly, a slower start made these a little easier.
+It is always great to be passing people later in the race – good for the confidence, for sure.
+However, I did get passed by a couple of runners on the finishing straight.
+Must work on that finish line kick!

-One of the Vancouver marathon tag lines is Stunning Running, and that certainly summed it up for me.
-A lovely course, which shows off the best of the city, and can be an amazing time if you’re on your A-game!
+One of the Vancouver marathon taglines is Stunning Running, and that certainly summed it up for me.
+A beautiful course, which shows off the best of the city.
+It can be a fantastic time if you’re on your A-game!

 I’m also delighted to still finish third in my age group with a time of 01:36:11!

 As always, thanks to Kintec for their continued support and fantastic product, and to Vancouver Marathon for a spectacular event!
-A shout out to all of the amazing volunteers – there are many for this event and for all of the awesome people cheering along the route.
+A shout out to all of the amazing volunteers; there were many for this event and all of the awesome people cheering along the route.